PauloMoss/repo-provas-app/README.md

 # RepoProvas

 This app allows you to find old exams and study from it.
-You cand add a pdf link or search for a test.
+You can add a new pdf link or search for a existing test.

 ## About